Waupaca County Court Records

 Waupaca County Civil Court Records

 The Waupaca County Circuit Court has original jurisdiction over all civil actions in the county.
-Civil cases range from contract disputes and personal injury claims to property actions, employment discrimination suits, consumer protection matters, and landlord-tenant proceedings.
+Cases range from contract disputes and personal injury claims to property actions, employment discrimination suits, consumer protection matters, and landlord-tenant proceedings.
 Small claims cases—those involving amounts of $10,000 or less—are also filed in the Circuit Court under a simplified procedure.

 Accessing Civil Records